linear/linear/packages/import/README.md

 - `Description` - Trello markdown formatted description
 - `URL` - URL of Trello card
 - `Labels` - Added as a label
+- `Attachments` - Added as links in the description
+- (Optional) `Comments` - Added in the description

 ### Linear CSV